markterweele/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-reference.md

 MDM Setting: **DOVpnKeywords**

 This policy allows you to configure one or more comma-separated keywords used to recognize VPN connections. **By default, this policy is not configured so if a VPN is detected, the device will not use peering.** Delivery Optimization automatically detects a VPN connection by looking at the network adapter's 'Description' and 'FriendlyName' strings using the default keyword list including: "VPN", "Secure", and "Virtual Private Network" (ex: "MSFTVPN" matches the "VPN" keyword).
 As the number of VPNs grow it's difficult to support an ever-changing list of VPN names.
 To address this, we've introduced this new setting to add unique VPN names to meet the needs of individual environments.
-This policy is applied only when the network adapter identifies as ```IF_TYPE_ETHERNET_CSMACD``` or ```IF_TYPE_TUNNEL``` interface types.

 ### Disallow cache server downloads on VPN